 The Regal of Scotland

 The Stone of Fortune

 "From the time of King Edward I onward, all the Monarchs of England have been crowned on the Stone of Destiny and the Coronation Chair with the exception of Mary I (known as Bloody Mary).

 "One final note: In the Scottish National Library there is a Gaelic manuscript (by Dugald the Scot, son of McPhail, in A.D.
 1467) containing the complete genealogies of the Scottish Kings, showing their descent through the Irish Kings by way of Judah, Jacob and Isaac back to Abraham.
 In Windsor Castle there is also a genealogical table showing the descent of the British kings from David through the Irish and Scottish lines.
 Thus the Monarchy existed long before there was a British Nation."
 Capt (p 55)

 The Sun has set, and the Moon has risen one more time.
-And again, I wonder could this Stone of Destiny point to that enduring kingdom?
-Wouldn't that be exciting if it did?
+And again, I wonder could this Stone of Destiny point to that enduring kingdom promised by GOD?
+It's exciting, isn't it?

 All Excerpts taken from: Jacob's Pillar, E. Raymond Capt